 Family and Child Health is a program based in the Department of Health Promotion Sciences.
 The program focuses on issues that affect families, women of all ages, infants, children, and adolescents.
 Coursework emphasizes family, women adolescent and child health in a US and global contexts, and policies affecting health programs and services aimed at improving family health.

 The MPH in Family and Child Health provides students with a curriculum that addresses the history and current status of the socioeconomic, cultural, political and physiological issues that affect families and children.
-Students entering the FCH concentration must choose a plan of work in one of two specialized areas: Maternal and Child Health (MCH) or Global Health.

 The DrPH (Doctor of Public Health) in Maternal and Child Health is an advanced, professional degree program that focuses on developing future leaders in public health practice, who will advance the public's health through the integration and application of a broad range of knowledge and analytical skills in leadership, practice, policy analysis, teaching, research, program management and professional communication.
 The program concentrates on the population-based study of health and health care of families, women of all ages, infants, children, and adolescents.